davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ### ...
 And More!

 As you might be imaginging by now, there are quite a few problems that can be reduced to trying to initialize a `WriteOnce<T>`, which vastly simplifies the process of threading / distributing the logic.
+If you see why that is, then you also already see why consensus is so foundational &mdash; because, drumroll please . . .

+## Consensus Algorithms are Implementations of Distributed Write-Once Variables

-And that's why consensus is so useful: **a consensus algorithm is just a distributed implementation of a write-once variable**.
-That's right, `DistributedWriteOnce<T>` is actually a full-blown consensus algorithm!
-Surprise!
+That's right, `DistributedWriteOnce<T>` is actually a full-blown consensus algorithm.
+We wrote a consensus algorithm!

-Huh, I thought writing consensus algorithms was supposed to be really hard to design . . .
+Huh, I thought designing a consensus algorithm was supposed to be really, really difficult?

 ## The Curveball: Fault Tolerance